Kuwait's ruling emir puts diplomacy first

 Sheikh Sabah has been dubbed the "dean of Arab diplomacy" for his efforts to strengthen Kuwait's relations in the Middle East after Iraq's 1990 invasion of his country.
 He spent four decades as foreign minister before becoming emir in 2006.

-He sees maintaining good relationships as vital to U.S. ally Kuwait, a small state with huge oil wealth bordered by bigger neighbors Saudi Arabia and Iraq and across the Gulf from Iran.
+He sees maintaining good relationships as vital to U.S. ally Kuwait, a small state with huge oil wealth bordered by bigger neighbours Saudi Arabia and Iraq and across the Gulf from Iran.

 It is testament to his diplomatic skill that Kuwait is on good terms with all three states, while they have often been at odds with each other.